ryanvelbon/koolabo-api/README.md

+# Task Reminders in Code are marked as follows:
+*PENDING*
+*REFACTOR*
+*REVISIT* nothing urgent

 User seeder: `users` table will always be seeded with an entry username:'ryan' password 'password' Allowing us to set authentication in Postman.

-# Terminology/Taxonomy: Models
+# Models

-Project
+## Project

 Every Project consists of a minimum of 2 jobs and 2 team members.

 A Project should tell the public:

-Job
+## Job
 When a Job is unoccupied, the project manager can post a listing for the vacancy by creating a JobVacancy.

-JobVacancy
+## JobVacancy
 A listing for a job which is unoccupied.
 For mere convenience and consistency, throughout the project we typically assign a JobVacancy instance to a variable '$listing' rather than '$jobVacancy' e.g.:
 	$listing = JobVacancy::find($id)

+# Tables (without a model)

+## `genres`
+Every project has exactly 1 genre.

+What is a genre?

+Examples

+* **music** funk, rock, pop
+* **film** horror, thriller, romance
+* **app** finance, social, utilities, entertainment

+## `project_types`

+What is a project type?

+Examples

+* **music** song, album, jam session, live performance
+* **app** web app, desktop app, mobile app

 # Eloquent